10 Ikea Finds Designers Won’t Leave The Store Without

 Designer Claire Zinnecker is also a fan of rattan—this textured coffee table brings on all the laidback vibes and effortlessly chic style.
 As a streamlined accent to your living room, this special collection item may not be around forever, so don’t wait too long on it!

-The pax closet system is as useful as it is timeless, with accessories that can be added on to help you organize and essentially turn it into your own custom storage piece.
+system”] is as useful as it is timeless, with accessories that can be added on to help you organize and essentially turn it into your own custom storage piece.
 This wardrobe system isn’t just great for the bedroom either—use it in the living or playroom to keep toys or electronics out of sight.
 Shavonda Gardner of SG Style Blog puts this one at the top of her list of Ikea favorites.

 Bamboo lattice beautifully details this chic lighting fixture, yet another one of Gardner’s favorites.
 It also happens to be a top pick for blogger and interior stylist Anita Yokota, who says: “I love using this for bedrooms and kitchen/dining areas.
 The Scandinavian yet neutral vibe of the piece can easily translate into any decorative scheme.
 Not only can this pendant be transformed into a brilliant decorative accent, but there are several innovative ways to hack it into a personalized piece that fits with your decor.”